Goldielockz30/my-smmm-site/index.md

 What about , I help hair & beauty brands glow up - selling out services and products with stunning content, smart meta ads, and AI that handles the hustle for you

 ## About

 Hi, I’m Nana Johnson — your go-to expert for helping Hair & Beauty brands sell out services and products while building a powerful online presence.

 I blend smart content strategy, high-converting Meta ads, and AI magic to create custom marketing plans that actually work.

 With years of experience in hair, beauty, social media, and automation, I help ambitious brands stand out — and sell out.

-Whether you’re launching a new collection, opening a salon, or scaling your eCommerce store, I’m here to help you glow up and grow up, online.
+Whether you’re launching a new collection, opening a salon, or scaling your eCommerce store, I’m here to help you glow up and grow online.

 ## What I Offer